 Written by Croix Stone, intern

-When I first applied to the Seed Internship program, I figured I would be grabbing coffee and making copies.
+When I first applied to Seed Internships, I figured I would be grabbing coffee and making copies.
 However, I couldn’t have been more wrong.

 The program identifies exceptional Puget Sound college students and recent grads from underrepresented backgrounds and matches them with top local employers.
 However, the program is much more than a ‘matchmaker’ for interns.
 It also offers mentorship opportunities and professional development.